remove_relation Console Command

 This command removes a specified relation between two designated characters.
 If only one character is specified, then the specified relation is removed between your character and the designated character.
 View all relation IDs at: ck3cheats.com/relation.

-Here are examples of how to use remove_relation.
+Here are some examples of how to use remove_relation.

 This command will remove the 'Best Friend' relation between you and the character with the ID 872.